brownjm1968/nuctools/DEVELOPER.md

 ### To manually upload to PyPI

+(note that tag and push to GitHub automatically updates PyPI!)

 Currently running in the main `nuctools` dir:
 ```
 python -m pip install --upgrade build